 Any information that is already published or is in the public domain (books, papers, most publicly available technology and software, information on public websites, published U.S. patents, etc.)

-A full description of Export Control regulations can be found on the Office of Sponsored Program’s Website: http://www.uni.edu/osp/export-controls
+A full description of Export Control regulations can be found on the Office of Research and Sponsored Program’s Website: http://www.uni.edu/rsp/export-controls

 Transit & Destination